PablitoBueno/ProductManager/README.md

-# Professional Product Management System
+# Product Management System

 ## Description

-This project is a **Professional Product Management System** developed in Python using the Tkinter library for the graphical user interface (GUI).
+This project is a **Product Management System** developed in Python using the Tkinter library for the graphical user interface (GUI).
 This system was created as a learning endeavor to deepen my understanding of Python programming, GUI development, and data management practices.
 Through this project, I aimed to apply theoretical knowledge in a practical context while addressing real-world inventory management challenges.

 The system is designed to provide a comprehensive solution for adding, listing, and monitoring products in inventory, making it suitable for use in commercial environments.
 While it demonstrates core functionalities typical of a product management application, it's important to acknowledge the limitations inherent in its current implementation, including potential scalability issues and the need for enhanced error handling.